-The scope of project for the purposes of the EA includes the components (section 5.6), physical activities (section 5.7) and involves federal decisions (section 5.2).
+The scope of project for the purposes of the EA includes the components (section 5.6), physical activities (section 5.7) and federal decisions (section 5.2).
 The proponent will consider all the components, activities and decisions identified in these sections as part of the effects assessment.

-Based on the information contained in the project description received from the proponent, the Agency defines the scope of the project to be assessed as a minimum the construction, exploitation and decommissioning of the components, infrastructure, ancillary structures and the following physical activities4:
+Based on information received in the project description from the proponent, the Agency defines the scope of project to be assessed as the construction, operation and decommissioning of the following project components: